sadegh-rizi/OT-detection/README.md

 ## Changeseq method
 112 gRNAs
 off-targets with reads with more than 100 reads were considered.
 The distribution of off-targets does manifest any discernible pattern.
-There are so many off-targets especially for promiscuous gRNAs.
+A substantial number of off-targets are produced especially for promiscuous gRNAs.

 ## Bliss
 2 gRNAs: VEGFA and EMX1.
 Results were compared against Guideseq.